lightfactor/lightfactor-engine/README.md

 4. **npm install** to install modules (including lightfactor-uaf)
 5. **node app** to run server

 This process assumes that you know how to install and use node.
-Note that, depending on your platform, there may be additional libraries required, particularly with regards to image generation.
+Note that, depending on your platform, there may be additional libraries required, particularly with regard to transaction confirmation image generation.

 ## Usage